9664250/TeamSparkleRocket/README.md

 * Robot's automated code is functional; but not optimal.
 Spark leans heavily to the right side due to its added weight on the right wheel.
 CJ will fix by changing the motor's code.
 * Spark can grab the donut with its makeshift wheel.
 That code part is working completely correctly AS LONG AS the donut is in the right position.

+### 10/14/25

+Updates:
+* Spark is now automated without human controls
+* We need to make a couple changes to the code